Alain Guillot

 How much should you have in Bonds Vs Stocks?

-When it comes to asset allocation, stocks vs. bonds, almost every money management book I have read suggests that a person should have a higher percentage of bonds in their portfolio as they grow older.
-All of those books use age as the major determining factor.
+When it comes to asset allocation between stocks and bonds, nearly every money management book I have read suggests that a person should have a higher percentage of bonds in their portfolio as they grow older, using age as the primary determining factor.

 The Bond Vs. Stock rule of thumb

-One rule is thumb is your age should represent the percentage of bonds you have.
+One rule of thumb is that your age should represent the percentage of bonds you have.
 If you are 20 years old, you should have 20% in bonds.
-If you are 30 years old you should have 30% in bonds.
-So on a so forth.
+If you are 30 years old, you should have 30% in bonds, and so on.

 I think this is ridiculous.
-These rules of thumb are slowing down the growth potential of a young person right from the earlier years.
-And right when that person has the ability to take the most risk.
+These rules of thumb are slowing down the growth potential of a young person right from the early years when they have the ability to take the most risk.

-It’s my opinion that a 20-year-old person should not have any part of his portfolio in bonds.
-Stocks grow at about 8% per year.
-Bonds grow at about 2% per year.
+In my opinion, a 20-year-old should not have any part of their portfolio in bonds.
+Stocks grow at about 8% per year, while bonds grow at about 2% per year.
 People buy bonds because they want less volatility.
-But at 20 years, the amount of money is not that much and the young person can withstand all kinds of volatility.
+However, at 20 years old, the amount of money is not significant, and the young person can withstand all kinds of volatility.

 Bond Vs. Stock according to the amount of money

-People should not be placed in a nice cookie-cutter formula.
+People should not be placed into a cookie-cutter formula.

-Example 1.
-Daniel is 55 years old and he only has $10,000.
+Example 1: Daniel is 55 years old and only has $10,000.
 Does it make sense to put 55% in bonds?
 To protect it against what?
-Considering the cost of living in the US or in Canada, $10,000 would not take him too far.
-Daniel will have to find lots more capital if he wants to retire one day, or he will have to work way past his retirement years.
-The amount of bonds vs. stock is irrelevant, but if I was him, I will put 100% in stocks.
-I don’t have much to lose.
-Why not take a chance.
+Considering the cost of living in the US or Canada, $10,000 would not take him far.
+Daniel will need to find a lot more capital if he wants to retire or he will have to work well past his retirement years.
+The bond vs. stock allocation is irrelevant for him.
+If I were him, I would put 100% in stocks.
+He doesn’t have much to lose, so why not take a chance?

-Example 2.
-Maria has a portfolio of $10,000,000.
+Example 2: Maria has a portfolio of $10,000,000.
 Maria could be 100% in bonds no matter what age she is.
 Why would she take any risk at all?
-Even at today’s low bond yields of 2%, Maria would receive $200,000 every year.
-Age is not a factor when we consider the asset allocation of Maria.
+At today’s (2024) bond yields of 5%, Maria would receive $500,000 every year.
+Age is not a factor when we consider Maria’s asset allocation.

-Example 3.
-Louis is 65 years old.
-He has a portfolio of $500,000.
-He also has a fixed pension that gives him enough to live.
-As far as I know, Louis could have a portfolio of 100% stocks.
+Example 3: Louis is 65 years old with a portfolio of $500,000.
+He also has a fixed pension that provides enough money to live on.
+Louis could have a portfolio of 100% stocks.
 No matter what risk he takes, he is covered.
 If he lives to 85 years, his money has 20 more years to grow.
-His kids and grand-kids will be very happy.
+His kids and grandkids will be very happy.

-Example 4.
-Carla is 75 years old.
-She has a portfolio of $1,000,000 and her living expenses are only $50,000./year She wants to leave whatever money is left to her daughter age 50 and her grandson age 25.
-It’s the same money but the beneficiaries are three different ages.
+Example 4: Carla is 75 years old with a portfolio of $1,000,000, and her living expenses are only $50,000 per year.
+She wants to leave whatever money is left to her 50-year-old daughter and 25-year-old grandson.
+It’s the same money, but the beneficiaries are of three different ages.
 How do you square that hole?
-Carla is 75, the daughter is 50 and the grandson is 25.
-Should the money be invested thinking of her? of her daughter? or her grandson?
+Should the money be invested with Carla, her daughter, or her grandson in mind?

-As you can see in these examples, age is not the most important factor.
+As you can see from these examples, age is not the most important factor.
 The amount of money is the most important factor.

 Where do you fit in?
 What are your special circumstances?
 How much money do you have to support the life you want to live?
 How much money do you want to leave behind?